The Transvestite Over Oneself

 His behavior made me waver in my earlier judgment.
-Should he be a real trans woman4?
+Should he be a real transvestite4?
 Could I have been mistaken in my opinion that he was only driven by a sexual instinct?

 My friend’s tendency to extremes, which I often noticed, now came to a full breakthrough.